 Based on solution 1 and 4, the following conclusion is drawn.
 The EIF follows the communication principles (SBI) of the SBA architecture without changes, which implies that the protection principles defined in TS 33.501 [3] clause 13.1 can be reused without normative changes required.
 In case user consent check is required by regional legislation, the EIF will be the enforcement point of “user consent check” for energy related information collection and reuse the principles in TS 33.501 [3] Annex V without the need for normative changes.

-Editor’s Note: Further conclusion of enforcement point definition is FFS.
+NOTE: The EIF, as enforcement point for user consent check, is defined in TS 23.501 [8].